choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-georgia/index.md

 For the average hiker, this might not be a one-day hike.
 Mt.
 Kazbek sits above 5000m of elevation, so acclimatisation is necessary.
 You may find it necessary to stay at a hut along the trail and spread the hike over two days.

+This was the first time I'd seen a glacier, so I was surprised to see that it really is just a huge block of ice!

 ---